Winds of Change

 In the 18th century, sailors’ understanding of trade winds allowed them to circle the globe in merchant ships, exploring and trading along the way.
 Today, scientists understand that these winds, which blow persistently from east to west in the tropical Pacific, influence weather patterns worldwide.
 Researchers at Boston University want to better understand this relationship between trade winds and climate change, so they’re tapping a curious source of information: trace metals hidden in coral reefs.

-Coral cores extracted from pristine tropical coral reefs in the Pacific may seem like an unlikely tool for re-creating historical wind records, but Diane Thompson, assistant professor of Earth & environment, and postdoctoral researcher Hussein Sayani, are using them for just that.
+Coral cores extracted from pristine tropical coral reefs in the Pacific may seem like an unlikely tool for re-creating historical wind records, but Diane Thompson, a College of Arts & Sciences assistant professor of earth and environment, and postdoctoral researcher Hussein Sayani are using them for just that.
 Researchers in Thompson’s Tropical Climate & Coral Reefs Laboratory are analyzing coral records to characterize the strength and direction of tropical Pacific winds over the past century, work that will help them better understand the relationship between wind patterns and global climate.

-“Winds are really important for regulating the rate of global warming,” says Thompson, whose work is funded by the National Science Foundation.
+“Winds are really important for regulating the rate of global warming,” says Thompson.
 “But we haven’t been recording winds for very long, so we need some other way to look at them, and these coral records provide a window into past winds.”

 Thompson and Sayani are studying two sites in the tropical Pacific: Kiritimati (Christmas) Island and Butaritari Atoll.
-At each site, they are measuring manganese in corals to determine the strength of trade winds and El Niño winds over the past hundred years.
+At each site, they are measuring manganese in corals to determine the strength of trade winds and El Niño winds over the past 100 years.
 Because strong winds from the west—typically El Niño winds—release trace metals trapped in the lagoon sediments that are then incorporated into coral skeletons growing on nearby reefs, manganese spikes in the corals record the fingerprint of weaker trade winds and El Niño conditions.
-Sayani presented their initial results at the American Geophysical Union Fall Meeting on December 11, 2017.
+Sayani is presenting their initial results at the American Geophysical Union fall meeting December 11, 2017.

 “Corals are incorporating these trace metals into their skeleton as these events occur,” Thompson explains, adding that manganese spikes indicate strong El Niño winds and weak trade winds, while no manganese indicates strong trade winds, with no El Niño winds.
 At Tarawa she found trade winds were weak during a period of global warming from 1910 to 1940 and strong when global temperatures were stable from 1940 to 1970.
 These results, published in Nature Geoscience in 2015, supported a link between Pacific winds and global climate.

-Thomas Marchitto, a paleoclimatologist at the University of Colorado, Boulder, is enthusiastic about the team’s experimental technique.
-“Winds over the tropical Pacific are important for the earth’s climate, but there aren’t good proxies for winds or ways that we can quantitatively reconstruct them in the past, so it’s a really clever approach to use the manganese concentration in corals as a measure of these westerly wind bursts,” he says.
+Thomas Marchitto, a University of Colorado, Boulder, paleoclimatologist, is enthusiastic about the team’s experimental technique.
+“Winds over the tropical Pacific are important for the Earth’s climate, but there aren’t good proxies for winds or ways that we can quantitatively reconstruct them in the past, so it’s a really clever approach to use the manganese concentration in corals as a measure of these westerly wind bursts,” he says.

 Reconstructing past wind records is important for future climate predictions.
 “As we’re warming the planet, it’s not clear at all how variability in the tropical Pacific is expected to change,” Marchitto says.
 “The more we can reconstruct that in the past under different conditions and see if there are any consistent patterns, the more we can understand how that system may behave in the future.”

-Kristine DeLong, a paleoclimatologist at Louisiana State University, calls the team’s efforts “really exciting for the world of paleoclimatology,” and thinks their research could improve climate modeling in two main ways: it will provide modelers with more and better data to incorporate into models, and it will allow modelers to check their accuracy by comparing their outputs to the historical record.
+Kristine DeLong, a paleoclimatologist at Louisiana State University, says the team’s efforts are “really exciting for the world of paleoclimatology,” and she thinks their research could improve climate modeling in two main ways: it will provide modelers with more and better data to incorporate into models, and it will allow modelers to check their accuracy by comparing their outputs to the historical record.

-While Thompson and Sayani want to eventually incorporate their data into climate models, their next step will be taking an even deeper dive into the past, attempting to use fossilized coral to reconstruct wind patterns from three to five thousand years ago, a period when El Niño events started becoming stronger and more frequent.
+While Thompson and Sayani want to eventually incorporate their data into climate models, their next step will be taking an even deeper dive into the past, attempting to use fossilized coral to reconstruct wind patterns from 3,000 to 5,000 years ago, a period when El Niño events started becoming stronger and more frequent.